Cumbria with the Lake District National Park at its center must be one of the nicest places to cycle in England.

 No matter what the weather, proper cyclist will always enjoy a ride from Ambleside Backpackers hostel.
 Note I say proper, perhaps I should have said fairly fit!

 Without a doubt road cycling in the Lake District requires a bit more stamina than cycling in say Cambridge or the Fens.

 For great cycle information and cycle routes click on the underlined bit here to have a look at pedalnorth’s web site, They have routes for all levels of fitness and endurance! (however if you do their great coast to coast mountain bike route, please remember to stop here at AmblesideBackpackers Hostel for the night!)

 Fred Whitton and Lakes Round

 For the super fit there are events like the Fred Whitton and the Lakes Round which will test most road bikers even when not trying to win.
 A great way to see alot of the ‘Lake District National Park’ in just 1 day!
-This years Fred Whitton Challenge Ride was on the 11th May 2014.
+Fred Whitton Challenge Ride is usually about May.
 There will be one next year too no doubt.

 If you can not get entered but want to be involved you can volunteer or sponsor the event.
 Looking to raise £1,000,000.00 this year.